 Sharp Market Growth

-The concept of including Bluetooth as an added feature in all sorts of devices continues to play out in the market place.
+The concept of including Bluetooth technology as an added feature in all sorts of devices continues to play out in the market place.
 There’s always data to be collected, and recent trends indicate that the growing demand for data collection — for the purpose of turning it into information and action by the individual or organization — is the main driver for the increase in the volume of data transfer devices.

 For more on what analysts are predicting within Bluetooth solution areas and markets, download the 2019 Bluetooth Market Update.